-Experienced beekeepers pride themselves on understanding many of the behaviors of honey bees.
 Bee behavior has been studied by researchers for hundreds of years.
 But, we still do not understand everything that these interesting insects do.
-Bee washboarding behavior is an activity that continue to puzzle beekeepers is seeing bees do something called “washboarding“.
+One activity that continues to puzzle beekeepers is seeing bees do something called “washboarding“.
 This unique pattern of movement takes place on the front of the hive.
 And, no one knows absolutely for sure what it means.